The Best Trail Runners for Thru-Hiking in 2023

 Cons: Expensive; no rock plate; no waterproof option.

 Aptly named Inov-8 took a novel approach to their trail runners, incorporating a graphene compound into the rubber outsoles to improve durability and traction.
-We thought this sounded like a gimmick, but our reviewer tested a pair of Inov8 Terraultra G 270s thoroughly and found them to be every bit as durable and grippy as advertised: their pair was going strong at 650 miles and counting at the time of the review.
+We thought this sounded like a gimmick, but our reviewer tested a pair of Inov8 Terraultra G 270s thoroughly and found them every bit as durable and grippy as advertised: their pair was going strong at 650 miles and counting at the time of the review.
 This shoe has the same wide toe box and zero-drop that many hikers love in minimalist trail runners.
 The icing on the cake: it’s also the lightest shoe on this list.

 Pros: Affordable; durable; high heel-toe drop favors heel strikers.